 FAQ 12-0064: Hot Work/Transient Fire Frequency Influence Factors (Reference 23);

+NUREG-2262: High Energy Arcing Fault Frequency and Consequence Modeling (Reference 15), updates previous counting guidance for HEAFs in switchgear, load centers in FAQ 06-0017 (Reference 24) and for bus duct HEAFs in FAQ 07-0035 (Reference 25).

 For each ignition source, the analyst also needs to determine whether the ignition source is in an open area away from any corner (free-burning), or near a corner.
-For the purposes of the Phase 2 analysis, a fire is considered to be near a corner if within two feet of each of the two walls making up the corner.
+For the purposes of the Phase 2 analysis, a fire is considered to be near a corner if within two feet of each of the two intersecting walls making up the corner.

-Gathering Information for Targets in the Area(s) nder Evaluation
+Gathering Information for Targets in the Area(s) Under Evaluation

 As a minimum, at this stage the analyst is asked to identify the nearest fire ignition and damage targets without regard to the specific importance of these targets in a PRA context.
 For example, the nearest damage target may not be a safety-related damage target, and its loss may have no measurable risk impact.
 However, by screening fire ignition sources based on the nearest targets in Step 2.3.2, optimistic screening results are precluded.
 Additional consideration is given to the identification and behavior of scenario-specific targets to the extent allowed by the available cable and component routing information in later steps of the analysis.